zy26/SSMD/README.md

 ## Arguments

-* `data`        input gene expression matrix.
+* `bulk_data`    input bulk tissue gene expression matrix.
 MGI gene symbol should be as their row names
-* `parameter`   threshold of mean correlation to define rank-1 co-expression module
+* `tissue`   tissue type of gene expression data, which can be Inflammatory, Central Nervous System, Hematopoietic System or Blood

 ## Value